RobinKuiper/Remnant2Tools/UPDATES.md

 [![Latest Release](https://gitlab.com/RobinKuiper/remnantcollectables/-/badges/release.svg)](https://gitlab.com/RobinKuiper/remnantcollectables/-/releases)

-## Version 1.0.6
+## 15-08-2023

 - Added a global search feature in the top bar to search through all data
 - Added a way to unlock an item from the single item page
 - Added a "Saved" indicator to the top bar
 - Removed the annoying "Saved" toast
 - Added tooltips to multiple buttons
+- Improved mobile layout for different pages

+#### Data
 - Added the Labyrinth Set to the armor sets data
-- Improved single item page mobile layout
-- Fixed Alpha/Omega not 404'ing
+- Fixed a bug where going to the [Alpha/Omega](https://remnant.rkuiper.nl/database/weapons/alpha_omega) item page it would return Not Found

 ## Version 1.0.5